Race and criminal justice: A tortured history

 1976: Gerald Ford emphasizes prison

 "To keep a convicted criminal from committing more crimes, we must put him in prison so he cannot harm more law-abiding citizens."

 "[B]y next year our spending for drug law enforcement will have more than tripled from its 1981 levels."

 Past events: Law and justice

 The dysfunction of American justice

-Brandon Garret, who teaches about criminal procedure and wrongful convictions at the UVA School of Law, discusses how our justice system is broken—and how to fix it.
+Brandon Garrett, who taught about wrongful convictions at the UVA School of Law and is now at Duke Law, discusses how our justice system is broken—and how to fix it.

 Risa Goluboff, the dean of the UVA School of Law, discusses how laws criminalizing hoboes and beggars became instruments for social control—and were dismantled by the U.S. Supreme Court in the 1960s and 1970s.